djplaner/word-to-canvas-module/README.md

 1. The word-2-canvas button may not always appear on the Modules page.
    **Solution:** Reload the modules page. **Apparent cause:** Navigation between pages in a Canvas course doesn't always invoke word2Canvas to check if it's on the module page.
 A reload of the modules page forces the issue

+   :warning: It appears that this is a particular problem when using Firefox.
+Chromium-based browsers (e.g. Chrome and Edge) appear to work better.

 ## Development

 - Uses [mammoth.js](https://github.com/mwilliamson/mammoth.js/) for Word to HTML conversion